vishnoitanuj/Crop-Vandalism/README.md

 Dependencies : Python3, tensorflow 1.0, numpy, opencv 3.

+Install Cython using pip install Cython (if not installed)

 You can choose _one_ of the following three ways to get started with darkflow.

 1. Just build the Cython extensions in place.
 NOTE: If installing this way you will have to use `./flow` in the cloned darkflow directory instead of `flow` as darkflow is not installed globally.